FUTURE TENSE NEWS

 Future Tense has always been dedicated to publishing work by people often thought of as weirdos or outsiders.
 The contents of these books will make you laugh, sweat, and hallucinate.
 Most of the titles are stylishly-produced chapbooks but I have published some paperback books as well (believe me- I'd do much more if I had the money or some kind of sugar daddy).

 In 1998, the Future Tense web site was launched by Paul Earhart.
 In 2000, Paul Ash took over the web site and redesigned it into the grand creation it now is (using artwork and lettering by Kurt Eisenlohr).
 In 2001, we published a book by teen phenom Zoe Trope called Please Don’t Kill the Freshman.
 The book was written about in several media outlets and gave Future Tense a much bigger audience than before.
 Zoe’s book was picked up and re-released in longer form by HarperCollins.
 Shortly after, another book first published by us, Grosse Pointe Girl, by Sarah Grace McCandless, was bought by Simon & Schuster.
-In 2005, we teamed up with legendary San Francisco publisher Manic D Press to start a new series of paperback books (called, wouldn’t you know itThe Future Tense series).
-This venture gives us a consistent way of publishing books that I normally couldn’t afford to.
-The first book in this series was an anthology I edited called The Insomniac Reader.
+In 2005, we teamed up with legendary San Francisco publisher Manic D Press for a three-part series of paperback books (called, wouldn’t you know it—The Future Tense series).
+The first book in this series was an anthology I edited called The Insomniac Reader, followed by Myriam Gurba's award-winning Dahlia Season and Eric Spitznagel's Fast Forward: Confessions of a Porn Screenwriter.
+Since that series, we've started publishing more and more of our own paperbacks (and limited edition hardcovers), thanks specifically to the great team at Lightning Source printers.

 Kevin Sampsell